 Before you total up all of your expenses, review your budget and make sure you didn’t miss anything.
 Did you forget any anniversaries?
 Birthdays?
 Don’t forget about budgeting for birthday parties that your kids are invited to!
 Consider looking back at your bank statement from the previous month to make sure you have covered all your bases and you are not forgetting an expense.
 Once you are sure you have covered everything, total up all your expenses.

 Step 4: Create your zero based budget.

 When you total your expenses, it should be equal to your income.
 This is called a zero based budget (net income – expenses = zero).
 If you have money left over after you total up all your expenses, then assign it to a category (such as savings).
 If you don’t have enough money to cover your expenses then you need to determine where you can make changes in your budget.
 What category can you take money out of?
 When I face this issue I usually take money out of restaurants, entertainment, or personal care.

 Step 5: Focus and reflect.

-If you are interested in my personal budget sheets, or how I organize my finances, check out my Etsy shop for the Ultimate Budget Binder Bundle.
-It’s under $10 and will set you up for financial success!
+If you are interested in my personal budget sheets, or how I organize my finances, check out my Ultimate Budget Binder Bundle.
+It will take the stress out of bills and finances!

 Making a budget can take several months to get used to.
 It took us a solid three months to feel like we had the hang of budgeting and predicting our expenses.
 Expect that there will be mistakes and room for improvement the first few months.
 And if you feel like you’re failing, just stick with it.
 In time you will be budgeting with ease and controlling your money instead of your money controlling you!